zenml-io/zenml/docs/book/guides/low-level-api/chapter-1.md

     print(f"Output {i} is an array with shape: {arr.shape}")
 ```

-You get the following output:
+You will get the following output:

 ```bash
 Pipeline `load_mnist_pipeline` has 1 run(s).